Blackened Creole Chicken (Cactus Club Copycat)

 Calories: 731kcal

-2 lbs Chicken thighs, 2 tablespoon Worcestershire sauce, 1 Lemon
+2 lbs Chicken thighs, 2 tbsp Worcestershire sauce, 1 Lemon

 ½ cup Salted butter